Skip to content

 • Skin Rejuvenation: By modulating transcription factors like p53, certain bioregulators promote skin cell differentiation and repair, offering protective effects against skin aging (Gritsenko et al., 2017).

-• Organ-Specific Tissue Repair: Khavinson Bioregulators benefits include targeted regulation of cell differentiation, allowing for precise regeneration of specific tissues such as the retina, pineal gland, and thymus (Khavinson et al., 2020).
+• Organ-Specific Tissue Repair: Khavinson Bioregulators benefits include targeted regulation of cell differentiation, allowing for precise regeneration of tissues such as the retina, pineal gland, and thymus (Khavinson et al., 2020).

 Side Effects